-Each participating institution maintains important operational information about the pilot project on its own Web site, including a link to the application each patron must fill out before visiting a pilot library.
+Each participating institution maintains important operational information about the onsite borrowing program on its own Web site, including a link to the application each patron must fill out before visiting a participating library.

 - Cornell University

 - University of Maryland

 - Washington University in Saint Louis